Carpet Spot Solver

-Act Quickly!
 Most carpet available today has been treated with a stain-resist treatment, so many spills can be removed if immediate action is taken.
 The longer the delay, the higher the probability of a spill becoming a permanent stain.
-Remember, staining is influenced by many factors, and no carpet is completely stain proof.
+Remember, staining is influenced by many factors, and no carpet is completely stain-proof.

 Pretest any spot removal agent in an inconspicuous area to make certain the solution will not damage the fiber or the dye.
 After applying several drops to the testing area, hold a white cloth on the wet area for 10 seconds.
 Examine the carpet and cloth for color transfer, color change, or damage to the carpet.
 If a change occurs, another cleaning solution should be selected.

-Apply a small amount of the selected cleaning solution to a white cloth, allow to sit for about 10 minutes and work in gently.
+Apply a small amount of the selected cleaning solution to a white cloth, allow to sit for about 10 minutes, and work gently.

 Work from the edges of the spill to the center to prevent the spill from spreading.
 Do not scrub!
 Blot, absorbing as much as possible, and repeat if necessary.

 Continue using the first cleaning solution as long as there is a transfer of the spill to the cloth.
 It is not necessary to use all of the cleaning solutions if the first solution removes the spill.
 Be patient!
 Complete removal of the spill may require repeating the same step several times.